tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 .. image:: token-step-6.png
    :align: center

-Tokens are now listed in this SCIM area, you can generate up to 8.
+Tokens are now listed in this SCIM-related area of the screen, you can generate up to 8 such tokens.

 ``TODO``: Add arrows/red lines to the images for even more precise instructions.